ulmo-dev/ulmo/README.rst

 will install everything together.
 A full list is available on the `scipy`_ website but `Anaconda`_ / `Miniconda`_ is recommended as it is the easiest to set up.

-If you are using Anaconda/Miniconda then you can install ulmo from the `conda_forge`_ channel with the following command:
+If you are using Anaconda/Miniconda then you can install ulmo from the `conda-forge`_ channel with the following command:

     conda install -c conda-forge ulmo